jaimergp/easymecp/README.md

 - You don't have to modify the source code anymore.
 All the setup steps are performed automatically.
 For example, the number of atoms is inferred from the geometry input.
 - Geometry can be specified with atomic symbols or numbers.
 The script will take care of the rest.
+- Convergence criteria can be easily modified.
+- No hardcoded values: use another Gaussian version, Fortran compiler, flags...
 - Self-contained Python executable with no 3rd party dependencies: you can move it around!
 - It still uses the original MECP code behind the scenes, so you can trust the results.
 - Optimization trajectory is written for every step.